-Lorella Loftus has been a producer, actor, writer and director for the past 14 years, and is based in Austin, Texas.
+Lorella Loftus has been a producer, actor, writer and director for the past 15 years, and is based in Austin, Texas.
 She has worked with a diversity of performance companies around Austin, but mostly for VORTEX Repertory Company and Renaissance Austin Theatre.
 She has produced/performed in/written and/or directed shows far too numerous to mention.
 Her favourites include her original play Elizabeth: Heart of a King (Elizabeth Regina), Sarah Kane’s 4:48 Psychosis (V), Shakespeare’s MacBeth (Lady MacBeth), Shakespeare’s Hamlet (Gertrude) Martin McDonagh’s The Beauty Queen of Leenane (Maureen), Liz Lochhead’s Good Things (Susan), and Chaucer’s The Wife of Bath’s Tale (Alisoun), which she adapted with Shekhar Govind.
 She has received a B. Iden Payne acting award, and several nominations.
 Lorella comes from Glasgow, Scotland and is a teacher by day.
-Currently, she is working on a new script for production in 2017.

 Renaissance Mission Statement